Su-Lin Young

 Adelaide "Su-Lin" Young (楊陳瑞苓 (Yáng Chén Ruìlíng); 23 December 1911 – 17 April 2008) was an American explorer, journalist, and disc jockey.
 A Chinese American, she was the first American woman to explore the Himalayas in the 1930s and Su Lin, the first giant panda brought to the United States, was named for her.

-She was born in New York City to Ming Tai Chen, the wealthy owner of the famed China Doll Night Club and graduated from Wesleyan College in Macon, Georgia.
+She was born in New York City to Ming Tai Chen, the wealthy owner of the famed Palais D'Or Night Club and graduated from Wesleyan College in Macon, Georgia.

 In 1934, she arrived in southwestern China as a newlywed with her husband Jack Young and his younger brother Quentin Young to gather animal specimens and catalog plants for the American Museum of Natural History on an expedition financed by Theodore Roosevelt Jr. and Kermit Roosevelt, sons of former U.S. President Theodore Roosevelt.